bbauska/W3Cx-3of5/README.md

 -   Many elements no longer need a closing tag: &lt;/li&gt;, &lt;/dt&gt;, &lt;/dd&gt;, &lt;/tr&gt;, &lt;/th&gt;, &lt;/td&gt;, &lt;/thead&gt;, &lt;/tfoot&gt;, &lt;/tbody&gt;, &lt;/option&gt;, &lt;/optgroup&gt;, &lt;/p&gt; (in most cases), &lt;/head&gt;, &lt;/body&gt; and &lt;/html&gt;.
 Older browsers often add closing tags automatically at render time.
 We recommend, however, closing tags that would naturally be closed: the ones that delimit a particular zone in the document.

 -   Attribute values only need to be quoted if they contain spaces or some non-alphanumeric characters, instead of writing &lt;link rel=&quot;stylesheet&quot; href=&quot;style.css&quot;&gt;, we could have used &lt;link rel=stylesheet href=style.css&gt;.
-However, for compatibility with older browsers, it is wiser to still use quotes\...
+However, for compatibility with older browsers, it is wiser to still use quotes&period;&period;&period;

 <h3>1.3.2 Structural Elements</h3>